 Windows 10 is the newest version and has development/security support indefinitely.

-Due to its popularity and huge market share, most software development companies, including video game developers, make sure they have their product ready for Windows first before releasing it on any other operating system.
+Due to its popularity and enormous market share, most software development companies, including video game developers, make sure they have their product ready for Windows first before releasing it on any other operating system.

 The majority of AAA games were not directly developed for Apple before release.
 Instead, developers port the game from Windows to macOS.
 Once ported, they are rarely updated.